purba-sinha/sql-learning/README.md

 # Day 10
 Learned aggregate functions — COUNT, SUM, AVG, MIN, MAX — along with GROUP BY and HAVING to filter grouped results.

+Covered all types of joins — INNER, LEFT, RIGHT, FULL OUTER, and self joins — plus subqueries (nested and correlated) for multi-step queries.